 Qualification also requires clubs to sign a Memorandum of Understanding (MOU) with the district, agreeing to its terms, and TRF's Terms and Conditions for Grants.
 The MOU is to be signed by the incoming President and President Elect.
-This document, with original signatures, is to be sent to the District Grants Chair.
-Keep a copy for your club.

 R.I.
 Website References